-• Parents may "call out" a number and ask student to classify it as a natural number, whole number integer, and/or rational number.
+• Parents may "call out" a number and ask the student to classify it as a natural number, whole number integer, and/or rational number.

-Conconte within Unit #1 Success Criteria for this concent Concepts within Unit #1 Success Criteria for this concept Link to TEKS Establishing a Positive Mathematics Demonstrate active listening skills while sharing in the community circle.
+Concepts within Unit #1 Success Criteria for this concept Link to TEKS Establishing a Positive Mathematics • Demonstrate active listening skills while sharing in the community circle.
 Community Make positive and supportive connections with my peers.
-TEKS: 7.1A, 7.1B, 7.1C, 7.1D, 7.1E, 7.1F, • Engage in circle dialogues using the circle guidelines.
-7.1G • Share my math ideas and strategies when given a problem during the number sense routine. • Explain what a Respect Agreement is and why it is created. • Work in a group to solve a mathematical problem. • Describe strategies that I can use to solve math problems.
-Provide feedback to by peers using guidelines and a protocol.
+TEKS: 7.1A, 7.1B, 7.1C, 7.1D, 7.1E, 7.1F, Engage in circle dialogues using the circle guidelines.
+7.1G • Share my math ideas and strategies when given a problem during the number sense routine. • Explain what a Respect Agreement is and why it is created. • Work in a group to solve a mathematical problem.
+Describe strategies that I can use to solve math problems.
+Provide feedback to peers using guidelines and protocols.
 Concept #1: Sets and Subsets Classify rational numbers using visual representations TEKS: 7.2 Describe the relationships between sets and subsets of rational numbers Concept #2: Rational Number Operations Add rational numbers fluently.
 TEKS:7.3A, 7.3B Subtract rational numbers fluently.
 Multiply rational numbers fluently.
-Divide rational numbers fluently. • Determine appropriate operations when given a context.
-Unit 2: Proportional Relationships Estimated Date Range: Sept.
-6 - Oct.
-7 and Oct.
-11 - Oct.
-13 Estimated Time Frame: 26 days Unit Overview: In this unit, students will ex tend and apply their previous knowledge of ratios, rates, and percentage (single-step)
+Divide rational numbers fluently.
+Determine appropriate operations when given a context.
+Unit 2: Proportional Relationships (Continues in Grading Period 2) Estimated Date Range: Aug.
+29 - Sept.
+25 Estimated Time Frame: 19 days Unit Overview: In this unit, students will ext tend and apply their previous knowledge of ratios, rates, and percentage (single-step) problems from 6th grade to multi-step prob lems in 7th grade.
+Students will learn multiple strategies for solving proportion problems, such as equivalent ratios, unit rat e, and ratio tables.
+Students will explain or show their thinking using representations and verify that their answers for reasonable ness.
+In addition, students will also use models to identify the parts of the problem and how the values are related.
+Students will extend their understanding of proportional relationships to solving percentage problems involving sales tax, markups, markdowns, simple interest, commissions, fees, percentage increase and decrease.
+Students will also extend their understanding of proportional relationships to converting units within customary and metric systems.

-Have student locate numbers on food labels, tv commercials, or text and ask him/her to classify it as a natural number, whole number integer, and/or rational number.
+• Have student locate numbers on food labels, tv commercials, or text and ask him/her to classify it as a natural number, whole number integer, and/or rational number.